 Sexual dysfunction -- having a problem with sexual desire or response -- covers a wide variety of problems.
-In men, they include erectile dysfunction (ED) and premature or delayed ejaculation in men, and in women, spasms of the vagina and pain with sexual intercourse.
-For both sexes, they can include other problems with sexual desire (libido) and response.
+In men, sexual dysfunction may refer to erectile dysfunction (ED) and premature or delayed ejaculation.
+For women, sexual dysfunction may include spasms of the vagina and pain with sexual intercourse.
+For both sexes, it can include problems with sexual desire (libido) and response.

 Men over age 65 are at higher risk for ED, although ED is not a normal part of aging.
 Among women with sexual dysfunction, 43% say decreased sexual desire is their No. 1 complaint.
 The problem may be psychological, physical, or a combination of both.